prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/06-Server-Hosting.md

 <InfoBox type=warning>

-**Attention**: Deploying your GraphQL server using a serverless functions provider is only possible if your clients are not using GraphQL subscriptions for realtime functionality.
+Deploying your GraphQL server using a serverless functions provider is only possible if your clients are not using GraphQL subscriptions for realtime functionality.
 The reason for that is that subscriptions require the web server to _maintain state_ (because the server needs to remember which clients are subscribed to which events and retain an open connection to these clients).
 This is not possible with serverless functions.

 </InfoBox>